-On March 9, 2012, the Company acquired a secured interest in land ("AG Land") owned by AG that is permitted for restoration to wetland.
-AG was subsequently acquired by Environmental Investment Partners ("EIP") and the Company consented to the assignment of the agreement to EIP on September 7, 2012.
+On March 9, 2012, the Company acquired a secured interest in land ("AG Land") owned by AG for Waterfowl, LLP ("AG") that is permitted for wetland restoration.
+AG subsequently assigned the agreement to EIP Minnesota, LLC ("EIP") and the Company consented on September 7, 2012.
 EIP will restore the wetlands and, upon completion, wetland credits are to be issued by the proper governmental authorities.
 The Company plans to use the wetland credits to offset wetlands disturbed during construction and operation of NorthMet.
 The Company holds a first mortgage on the AG Land, which will be proportionately released as wetland credits are transferred to the Company.
 The Company has the option to exercise five separate phases of wetland credit development.
 Any option not exercised by February 28, 2017 will expire and the remaining mortgage, if any, will be released.
-As at January 31, 2014, the Company had exercised the option on phase 1.
+As at April 30, 2014, the Company had exercised the option on phase 1.
+Upon completion of phase 1 construction, 371,854 common shares paid as part of the initial consideration will be released from escrow.